BCarnaval/UniTeX/README.md

 # Local LaTeX installation

 You can find the most used TeX distributions [here](https://www.latex-project.org/get/#tex-distributions).
 In my experience, [TeX Live](https://www.tug.org/texlive/) and [MiKTeX](https://miktex.org/) are the most reliable and easy to use out-of-the-box.

-[Latexmk](https://www.cantab.net/users/johncollins/latexmk/) is usually part of TeX distributions like MikTeX and MacTeX but you can always install it separately by following [these](https://mg.readthedocs.io/latexmk.html) steps.
+> [Latexmk](https://www.cantab.net/users/johncollins/latexmk/) is usually part of TeX distributions like MikTeX and MacTeX but you can always install it separately by following [these](https://mg.readthedocs.io/latexmk.html) steps.
+It is essential if you want to use the Makefiles.

 Each UniTeX template contains a `Makefile` in which are defined very useful commands if you plan to compile the templates locally.
 For example, using